Tonight's Dancing On Ice line up and music revealed

 Here are tonight's Dancing On Ice 2020 line up of contestants and the music they'll be skating to.

+Hosted by Phillip Schofield and Holly Willoughby, the Greatest Show on Ice continues.

-Dancing On Ice continues with its brand new series this evening, as all of the remaining celebrities skate together once more.
+Dancing On Ice returns with its brand new series this evening, as all of the remaining celebrities skate together once more.

-Legendary skating duo Jayne Torvill and Christopher Dean are reunited with hosts Phillip Schofield and Holly Willoughby on the show that sees celebrity skaters take to the ice in a bid to dance and dazzle their way to glory.

-Torvill and Dean will both sit on the ice panel alongside Ashley Banjo and John Barrowman.
+The formidable Jayne Torvill and Christopher Dean head up the ice panel alongside Ashley Banjo and John Barrowman,

-Five celebrity contestants remain, each dancing a brand new routine together with their professional partners in tonight's Movie week special.
+It's the semi-final, and the remaining celebrities and their partners battle it out for a place in the final.

+The competition ramps up as they perform twice for the first time this series, including a first ever solo skate.

 Ben Hanlin and Carlotta Edwards

+Ain't That A Kick In The Head - Dean Martin - Buy/Stream via - Amazon Music - iTunes/Apple Music

-My Heart Will Go On - Titanic - Buy/Stream via - Amazon Music - iTunes/Apple Music
+Lightning Bolt - Jake Bugg - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Joe Swash and Alex Murphy

+Do Ya Think I'm Sexy? - Rod Stewart - Buy/Stream via - Amazon Music - iTunes/Apple Music

-Live And Let Die - James Bond - Buy/Stream via - Amazon Music - iTunes/Apple Music
+Stars - Simply Red - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Libby Clegg MBE and Mark Hanretty

+Paradise - George Ezra - Buy/Stream via - Amazon Music - iTunes/Apple Music

-The Bare Necessities - The Jungle Book - Buy/Stream via - Amazon Music - iTunes/Apple Music
+I'm Gonna Be (500 Miles) - Sleeping At Last - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Perri Kiely and Vanessa Bauer

+Let's Go Crazy - Prince - Buy/Stream via - Amazon Music - iTunes/Apple Music

-Hedwig's Theme - Harry Potter - Buy/Stream via - Amazon Music - iTunes/Apple Music
+The Balcony Scene - Romeo & Juliet - Buy/Stream via - Amazon Music - iTunes/Apple Music

 At the end of each routine the judges will award their marks and scores out of 10 before viewers can vote for their favourite.